 According to the 2018 ReviewTrackers Online Reviews Survey, only 28 percent of customers say they’re likely to leave a review even after having a positive experience with a business, so you need to encourage UGC to increase the number of positive reviews of your brand online.

-The same report also stressed out a fact that online shoppers are looking for “trustworthy, authentic, and therefore often imperfect reviews.”
+The same report also stressed the fact that online shoppers are looking for “trustworthy, authentic, and therefore often imperfect reviews.”
 This makes UGC a great option for supplying your potential customers with genuine reviews from real people, which is exactly what they’re after.

 Reason #3: UGC Shows That Your Brand Is Open To Communication